-(a) Meetings are held at the call of the Chair and the Sanctuary Manager.
+- 1. Meetings - (a) Meetings are held at the call of the chair and the sanctuary superintendent. - (b) Decisions (e.g., recommendations) made by the council shall be made by majority vote of those present, provided there is a quorum (more than half of the voting members).
+A recorded vote may be requested by the chair or the sanctuary superintendent. - (c) Each meeting shall be open to the public.

-- (b) Decisions (e.g. recommendations) made by the Council shall be made by majority vote of those present, provided there is a quorum (more than half of the voting members).
-A recorded vote may be requested by the Chair or the Sanctuary Manager. - (c) Each meeting shall be open to the public. - (d) Interested persons shall be permitted to present oral or written statements on items on the agenda or other pertinent topics. - (e) Emergency meetings may be held at the call of the Chair or presiding officer and the Sanctuary Manager. - (f) Timely notice of each Council meeting, including the time, place and agenda of each meeting shall be provided to the local media and additional notice may be given by such other means as will result in appropriate notice to interested groups.
-This requirement shall not apply to workshops scheduled by the Council to address strategic planning, administration or specialized technical issues.
-The Council may not vote at any meeting for which the above public notice has not been issued.
-The Council may not vote on any agenda item for which notice was not provided. - (g) The Council shall meet as frequently as necessary, but at least once per year.
-The Council meeting place may be rotated among various locations, and meeting sites shall be chosen to accommodate anticipated public attendance and shall be reasonably accessible to those interested in attending. - (h) Minutes of each meeting shall be kept by a person specified by the Sanctuary Manager and shall contain a summary of attendees and matters discussed; such minutes shall be available to the public.
+- (d) Interested persons shall be permitted to present oral or written statements on items on the agenda, or other pertinent topics. - (e) Emergency meetings may be held at the call of the chair or presiding officer and the sanctuary superintendent. - (f) Timely notice of each council meeting, including the time, place and agenda of each meeting, shall be provided to the local media and additional notice may be given by such other means as will result in appropriate publicity to interested groups.
+This requirement shall not apply to workshops scheduled by the council to address strategic planning, administration, or specialized technical issues.
+The council may not vote at any meeting for which the above public notice has not been issued or on any agenda item for which notice was not provided. - (g) The council shall meet as frequently as necessary, not to exceed once per month for voting meetings, but at least once every six months.
+The council meeting place may be rotated among various locations adjacent to the sanctuary and meeting sites shall be chosen to accommodate anticipated public attendance and be reasonably accessible to those interested in attending. - (h) Minutes of each meeting shall be kept by a person specified by the sanctuary superintendent and shall contain a summary of attendees and matters discussed; such minutes shall be available to the public.

-2. Procedures for Providing Advice: The following procedures shall be used to provide advice:
+2. Procedures for Providing Advice: